g-broche/ReSolver/README.md

 ## Context

 Since Java is quite in demand in my area and because i wanted to extend my knowledge, i decided to learn the very basics of Java through a small project that i did before starting this project.
 This project is intended to be the next step in that learning process by this time adding the Spring framework to the dev environment.
+This project is also the opportunity to do a software oriented approach instead of a web solution and will let me experiment with JavaFX and FXML for the GUI.